proudcloud/awesome/PRACTICES.md

 ## Work Principles

 - Better to ask forgiveness than permission
-- Respect your team and individiual schedules
+- Respect your team and individual schedules
 - Always work on targeted release versions or milestones.
 We use `alpha`, `beta` for early stage projects.
 Moving forward, practice the use of [Semantic Versioning](http://semver.org).
+- Be aware of the product roadmap.
 - Work will never run out.
-Focus on approximately 2 weeks worth of targets only.
+Focus on approximately 2 weeks (1 sprint) worth of targets only.
+Close a version release.
+Repeat the cycle.
 - Conserve energy.
 Do not overwork yourselves.
 - Code clarity.
 Readable code.
 - Consistency with team practices but feel free to discuss improvements.